rbind/DivingIntoGeneticsAndGenomics/content/publication/2016-05-31-Take-Rhabdoid.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Transcription*, Transcription." publication_short = "In *Transcription*"
+publication = "In *Trends in Cancer*, Trends in Cancer." publication_short = "In *Trends in Cancer*"

 # Abstract and optional shortened version.
-abstract = "VEGF is a pivotal pro-angiogenic growth factor and its dosage decisively impacts vascularization.
-We recently identified a CTCF-dependent chromatin insulator that critically restrains the transcriptional induction of VEGF and angiogenesis.
-We postulate that CTCF may exert enhancer blocking by mediating chromatin looping and/or RNA polymerase pausing at the VEGF locus."
+abstract = "The molecular basis for the clinical heterogeneity observed in patients with malignant rhabdoid tumors is unknown.
+Recently, two reports revealed molecular intertumor heterogeneity in teratoid/rhabdoid tumors (ATRTs) and extra-cranial MRTs (ecMRTs) using genomic, transcriptomic, and epigenomic profiling.
+Distinct molecular subgroups were identified and new therapeutic targets were revealed."

 # Featured image thumbnail (optional)
 image_preview = ""